TheJumpCloud/support/PowerShell/ModuleChangelog.md

 #### RELEASE NOTES

 ```
-Addressed an issue with Remove-JCSystemGroup and Remove-JCUserGroup, groups can be removed by ID if specified
+Addressed an issue with Remove-JCSystemGroup and Remove-JCUserGroup, groups can be removed by ID if specified.
 ```

 ### BUG FIXES:

-Fixed an issue with Remove-JCSystemGroup and Remove-JCUserGroup where group names could not be identified
+Fixed an issue with Remove-JCSystemGroup and Remove-JCUserGroup where group names could not be identified.

 ## 2.7.0